Iron John: A Book About Men: Origins and development

 Bly built upon material in "What Do Men Really Want?: A New Age Interview With Robert Bly" by Keith Thompson, New Age Journal, May 1982, and which first appeared as a series of pamphlets.
 The cover of his book was illustrated by Bruce Waldman; while the 2004 edition (ISBN 0306813769, Da Capo Press), comes with a new preface by the author.
 In 1993 a full-length critique of the book was published by Charles Upton.

-Criticism
+Reception

+Author Tom Butler-Bowdon says that, in a nutshell, Bly reveals that "Through old stories we can resurrect the ancient and deep power of the masculine".
+Entrepreneur and blogger Max Mednik appointed the book as enjoyable, and found "the anthropological details and the studies of initiation rites around the world the most compelling as lessons to learn from" while still being skeptical of the secrets and messages hidden in myths and fairy tales appointed by the book's author.

 The American poet Charles Upton considered Bly's approach self-defeating in its efforts to redefine masculinity by a regressive return to the primitive "wild" self.
-The journalist Hephzibah Anderson, writing in 2019, thought the book had not aged well: "its flaws have been magnified by the passage of time.
-Utterly devoid of irony and blinkered by his orientation as a straight white bloke, its lute-strumming (oh yes) author is just too easy to send up.
-And then there are the honking great phallocentric metaphors that he just can't let go of...
-We may well need to redefine masculinity, but re-wilding doesn't seem the optimal way of going about it".
+In 2019, journalist Hephzibah Anderson wrote that the book had not aged well: "its flaws have been magnified by the passage of time. […] We may well need to redefine masculinity, but re-wilding doesn't seem the optimal way of going about it".